the-butcher/COVID19-SEIR/README.md

 * no knowledge about how positive Antigen Tests reflect in subsequent PCT positivity rate

 #### Issues
-* ModificationResolverDiscovery alters the apps-time modification, TODO instantiate mod-time and set instants on that instance
-* adding a modification does not put storage in needs-save state
 * interpolated test rate gives above min and below max
-* reintroduce the exposure chart view
-  * zoom-y on chart-draw, not only after zooming
-* allow floating point config on initial strain incidence
-* take care of corrections on matrices (bake them into matrices?)
 * wiki on github

 #### Backlog